 2. Ross Castle – an historical site on a beautiful lake

 Many people travel to Ireland for the castles, so it is only right to mention the wonderful Ross Castle on the bank of Lough Leane.
+It is definitely one of the Ring of Kerry highlights to add to your Kerry bucket list.

 It was first built by the O’Donoghue family in the 15th century but became occupied by the Brownes, the Earls of Kenmare, during the Second Desmond Rebellion in 1580.